 Our surgical oncologists specialize in the treatment of a wide range of conditions, including malignant and benign tumors of the esophagus, stomach, pancreas, bile ducts, small intestine, and liver.

 They are experts in laparoscopic and other minimally invasive surgical methods and also in regional therapies for advanced cancers, such as cytoreductive surgery and HIPEC for abdominal tumors (see patient testimonials).

 In addition, they are experts in robotic procedures; for example, the robotic Whipple procedure for pancreatic cancer.
-In September 2017, our team of specialists in robotic cancer surgery performed the first totally robotic Whipple procedure ever done on Long Island.
+Our team of specialists in robotic cancer surgery performed the first totally robotic Whipple procedure ever done on Long Island (read more).